 …Doesn't mean you'll be "immune"

 There are still some issues to overcome.
-While overall EU dependence on Russian aluminium has decreased, some EU member states – most notably Greece – still rely on Moscow for the majority of their imports of the metal.
+While overall EU dependence on Russian aluminum has decreased, some EU member states – most notably Greece – still rely on Moscow for the majority of their imports of the metal.
 And as always with sanctions, it will need the consent of all 27 EU member states to pass.

 EC officials said there are three sectors that Brussels would not, in principle, target with sanctions: food, medicines and medical devices, and critical raw materials.
-Aluminium is classified by the EU as a critical raw material, even though it is abundant on the market.
+Aluminum is classified by the EU as a critical raw material, even though it is abundant on the market.

 This is what happened when the EU introduced sanctions on steel imports from Russia in 2023.
 Some EU member states won exemptions, allowing them to bypass the measures until 2028, distorting the bloc's internal single market and giving those countries a competitive advantage.

 The US has targeted the company before.
-In 2018, the White House imposed sanctions on the company’s then-owner, oligarch Oleg Deripaska, and all of his businesses.
-Although those measures were lifted a year later, it showed that aluminium is not immune to Western sanctions.
+In 2018, the White House imposed sanctions on the company's then-owner, oligarch Oleg Deripaska, and all of his businesses.
+Although those measures were lifted a year later, it showed that aluminum is not immune to Western sanctions.

 Minh Duc (According to RFE/RL, Politico EU)